 Some lenders have changed the maximum loan-to-value ratio, or LVR, available to investors.
 LVR is the size of your home loan compared to the value of the property you’re buying.
 For instance, if you buy a property worth $500,000 with a home loan of $450,000, your LVR would be 90%.

-Many lenders have reduced the maximum LVR they offer to investors to as low as 80%.
+Many lenders reduced the maximum LVR they offer to investors to as low as 80%.
 This means you would need a 20% deposit to purchase a property.
-However, there are still lenders that offer property investment home loans with LVRs up to 95%.
+Since APRA restrictions began loosening, more lenders started offering property investment home loans with LVRs up to 90% and sometimes even 95%.

 One of the main features commonly available to investors that is now rarely offered to owner-occupiers is interest-only repayments.

 Repayments on a home loan are typically either principal and interest or interest-only.
 A principal and interest repayment means that a portion of every repayment is devoted to the interest while another portion is devoted toward the principal, or the original amount borrowed.

 An interest-only repayment means that only the interest charges on the home loan are being repaid, so the amount you owe isn’t reduced.
 However, what is reduced is the size of your monthly repayment.

 For instance, if you had a $500,000 investor home loan with an interest rate of 3%, your principal and interest repayment of $2,108 would fall to just $1,250 if you chose an interest-only repayment.
 This is a massive $858 difference in your monthly repayments – over $10,000 per year.

 Compare interest-only home loans

 While interest-only repayments used to be commonly available to both investors and owner-occupiers, fewer lenders are willing to offer these repayment terms.
 Investors can access interest-only repayments if they’re able to provide justification for the reason they’re choosing these repayments instead of principal and interest repayments.
 However, it’s rare these days for owner-occupiers to be able to justify interest-only repayments.